tuangd/Get_n_CleanData_Project/CodeBook.md

 1. subjects: integer(1) Lists the subjects label of this experiment by integer indicator.
 2. activities: character(18) List the activity that this subject performed in these observations.

 From field 3 to 81 are the list of mean values of each variable from one subject through observations.
+These fields are mean of normalized and bounded within [-1,1] data.

 3. tBodyAcc-mean()-X: numeric()
 4. tBodyAcc-mean()-Y: numeric()